Nethereum/Nethereum.BlockchainProcessing/README.md

 ### TransactionRouter
 * This implements the ITransactionHandler interface.
-* It's purpose is to take a transaction and route it (conditionally) to one or many transaction handlers.
+* Its purpose is to take a transaction and route it (conditionally) to one or many transaction handlers.
 * It allows specific handlers to be invoked when the transaction meets their criteria.
 For example, this means handlers can be added to handle calls to specific functions on a contract.
 For a token contract, one handler may handle calls to "transfer" whilst another may handle a call to "approve".